 - Go through the setup process and verify your phone number.
 Make sure that it is the same number you used to create the Google Drive WhatsApp backup.

 - WhatsApp will detect the Google Drive backup as soon as the verification is complete.
 Click "Restore" and wait for the backup to be restored to the Android device.

 Step 2.
 Transfer/export WhatsApp messages to iPhone

 Two options will be provided: one helps you to seamlessly transfer WhatsApp messages from Android to iPhone.
 All the data will be transferred to the WhatsApp app on your iPhone.
 You can continue chatting with your contacts.
 The other option is a free one - you will be able to read the WhatsApp messages on the iPhone, but only in text files, not in the WhatsApp app.

 Option 1.
 One click to transfer WhatsApp messages from Android to iPhone

-iTransor for WhatsApp offers a free backup and export/restore-preview feature your iOS/Android WhatsApp messages (including text messages, images, audios, documents, etc.) and even restores the WhatsApp backup to your iPhone/Android without uninstalling the WhatsApp application.
+iTransor for WhatsApp offers a free backup and export/restore-preview feature your iOS/Android WhatsApp/WA Business messages (including text messages, images, audios, documents, etc.) and even restores the backup to your iPhone/Android without uninstalling the WhatsApp application.
 To transfer the WhatsApp directly to iPhone from your Android: